Nikolay-Toshev/PharmaQ/README.md

 - http://127.0.0.1:8025 for Mailhog

 Some commands, such as docker-compose up --build, may require root privileges.
 Use sudo if you encounter permission issues.

+There will be created superuser with username: admin and password: admin There will be created moderator with username: moderator and password: parolka123